 Centerville City Schools has assigned high school students to read Long Way Down over the 2019 summer break.

 Participating teens in grades 6-12 who read the book should plan to join your friends and other teens in discussing the book while enjoying snacks and drinks.
 You can also enter a teen raffle to win a $25 Amazon gift card.
-Additional information about the book discussion and contest will be coming soon!
+Contest entry form will be available soon!